-Some people think of GPS trackers as either something that helps their sat nav systems work, or as clever little devices you see in spy films.
-However, they can actually have a more everyday, practical use such as protecting your vehicle or perhaps another valuable new asset.
-You can use them to check up on your car when you need to be away from it for any length of time, whether overnight, away for a weekend or even on holiday for a few weeks.
-If someone should try to steal your car, youll know about it right away, perhaps even in time to stop the theft from happening.
+Some people think of GPS trackers as something that helps their sat nav systems work or as clever little devices you see in spy films.
+However, they can have a more everyday, practical use , such as protecting your vehicle or another valuable new asset.
+You can use them to check up on your car when you need to be away from it, whether overnight, away for a weekend or even on holiday for a few weeks.
+If someone should try to steal your car, you'll know about it right away, perhaps even in time to stop the theft from happening.

-Why a GPS tracker should be a top priority when youve bought a new car
+Why a GPS Tracker should be a top priority when buying a new car

 What happens if someone tries to steal your car?

-These trackers enable you to access information on the location of your vehicle in real-time, from wherever you are in the world.
-All you need is the software or app on your phone or laptop and an internet connection.
-These devices are more expensive, but they are also the most sophisticated, accurate and have a wide range of features.
-For example, you can set them to start tracking only when movement is detected, define particular areas (notifying you if the tracker moves out of the pre-defined area), remotely switch the tracker off to preserve battery life and report in at scheduled intervals.
+These trackers enable you to access information on the location of your vehicle in real-time from wherever you are in the world.
+You only need the software or app on your phone or laptop and an internet connection.
+These devices are more expensive but are also the most sophisticated and accurate, with a wide range of features.
+For example, you can set them to start tracking only when movement is detected, define particular areas (notifying you if the tracker moves out of the pre-defined area), remotely switch the tracker off to preserve battery life and report at scheduled intervals.